-Your whole house fan might look like an overly complicated house cooling solution, and while the wiring, and overall electrical setup can be a bit confusing, most of its moving parts, like the bearing, are just like any other you’d find in simpler household appliances.
+Your whole house fan might look like an overly complicated house cooling solution, and while the wiring and overall electrical setup can be a bit confusing, I find that most of its moving parts, like the bearing, are just like any other you’d find in simpler household appliances.

-As you probably know, fans work by making a motor spin blades around a bearing that allows for axis rotation, and air circulation.
-Being the bearing so essential to the unit’s range of motion, making sure to keep it perfectly well oiled at all times, is vital.
+Fans work by making their motor spin blades around a bearing that allows for axis rotation and air circulation.
+Being the bearing so essential to the unit’s range of motion, ensuring it’s always well-oiled is vital.

-Failing to give this part proper maintenance could result in overheating, and premature motor malfunction, so, if your whole house fan is not working, chances are you might need to stop by the hardware store, and get a new can of motor oil.
+Failing to give the bearing proper maintenance can result in overheating and premature motor malfunction.
+So, if your whole house fan is not working, chances are you have to stop by the hardware store and get a new can of motor oil.

-Solution: The exact process will vary from model to model and from manufacturer to manufacturer, but the broad strokes should be the same for all of them.
+Solution: The exact process will vary from model to model and from manufacturer to manufacturer, but the broad strokes should be the same for most whole house fan bearings.

-All you need to do is follow the steps from point #1 to expose the motor and the bearing.
-Once you have comfortable access to them, you should be able to see a small oil intake where you can pour the lubricant.
+Please follow the steps from point #1 to expose the motor and the bearing.
+Once you have comfortable access to both, you’ll see a small oil intake where you can pour the lubricant.

-Ideally, you want to add this substance to your bearing at least once every two years, but if you detect any malfunctions that could indicate that the part needs to be topped up sooner, please do not hesitate to do so.
+You want to add oil to your bearing at least once every two years, but if you detect any malfunctions indicating that the part needs to be topped up sooner, please do not hesitate to do so.

 #4 Loose Wires

-If your whole house fan is not working, taking a look “under the hood”, and searching for anything abnormal, is a great idea.
+If your whole house fan is not working, looking “under the hood” and searching for anything abnormal in the wiring is a great idea.

-Solution: Please follow the steps from point #1 one to gain comfortable access to your unit’s wiring.
+Solution: Please follow the steps from point #1 to gain comfortable access to your whole house fan’s wiring.

-Identifying a loose or broken cable should not be too difficult, but having your model’s wiring diagram handy can make things a lot easier for you during the process.
+Identifying a loose or broken cable should not be too difficult, but having your whole house fan’s wiring diagram handy can make things much easier for you.

-Provided that you find anything that needs to be reattached, you can go ahead and try to do it yourself, but do not hesitate to call a professional if you feel doubtful or unsafe at any point.
+If you find anything that needs to be reattached, you can try to do it yourself, but do not hesitate to call a professional if you feel doubtful or unsafe.

 #5 A Faulty Capacitor

-As you probably know, this part is solely responsible for controlling your motor, and allowing it to communicate with the fan blades so that they spin and recirculate the air inside your home.
+Capacitors are solely responsible for controlling your motor and allowing it to communicate with the fan blades so that they spin and recirculate air inside your home.

-If your whole house fan is not working, and none of the solutions above have worked out for you, there’s a very good chance that this part might need urgent replacing.
+If your whole house fan is not working, and none of the solutions above have worked out for you, there’s a very good chance that the capacitor needs urgent replacing.

 Solution: You know the drill.
-Just follow the steps from point #1 to gain comfortable access to the part, and test it with a multimeter, if you have one.
+Just follow the steps from point #1 to gain comfortable access to the capacitor, and test it with a multimeter if you have one.

-Remember that, if you get any kind of readings on the meter, the part is fine and the problem lies elsewhere, but if the meter’s screen fails to react when in contact with the capacitor, the component is dead, and needs replacing.
+Remember that if you get any readings on the meter, the part is fine, and the problem lies elsewhere, But if the meter’s screen fails to react when in contact with the capacitor, the component is dead and needs replacing.